 After your SCS is implanted, your body will naturally form a thin layer of scar tissue around the leads.
 Usually, this isn’t a problem.
 Occasionally, however, this tissue can become thicker than expected and interfere with the electrical pulses that provide your pain relief.
 If this happens, you might notice that the stimulation doesn’t feel as strong or that it isn’t covering the same area of pain it used to.
 This doesn’t mean the device is broken.
 Often, a simple reprogramming of your stimulator can adjust for these changes.
 In some instances, a minor procedure may be needed to address the scar tissue, but your doctor will work with you to find the best solution.

-Understanding the Risk of Spinal Cord Compression
+The Risk of Spinal Cord Compression: What to Know

 It’s important to know that spinal cord compression from scar tissue is extremely rare.
 However, if the fibrous tissue around the leads becomes unusually thick, it can create pressure on the spinal cord itself.
 This can cause new symptoms that you should report to your doctor right away.
 Be aware of any new or worsening numbness, weakness, or tingling in your arms or legs, difficulty with balance or coordination, or changes in bowel or bladder control.
 While the chances of this happening are very low, being vigilant about new symptoms is a key part of managing your health after any spinal procedure, especially if you live with chronic back pain.